Outside links about

 You meet [people] in town...
 You don't ask questions about what goes on in their land, their house, their clan.
 That's sort of why she wanted to live there.
 She figured she could be anonymous and just write and be happy and sit out in the sun with the dogs and the cats.

 There is currently a revival of interest in Shirley Jackson's work.
 A recently discovered short story – "Paranoia" – was published in The New Yorker on July 29, 2013.
-A new biography is being written by the critic Ruth Franklin.
+A new biography was published in 2016 by the critic Ruth Franklin.
 All her work is back in print.